akshaychavan10/Enterprise-101-Cyber-Attack-Simulation/README.md

 ## Project Overview

-**Enterprise 101** is a simulated enterprise network environment designed to test and analyze cyber attack scenarios.
-The project involved setting up a NAT-based network, configuring domain controllers, email servers, and security monitoring tools like **Wazuh** and **Security Onion**.
-Penetration testing was conducted using **Kali Linux** to identify vulnerabilities and improve network defenses.
+**Enterprise 101** Enterprise 101 is a hands-on project that simulates a real-world enterprise network environment to test, analyze, and improve cybersecurity defenses through penetration testing and security monitoring.

 This project demonstrates my ability to design, implement, and secure complex network infrastructures while simulating real-world cyber attacks.